Pour que tu m'aimes encore: Commercial performance

 "Pour que tu m'aimes encore" became Dion's biggest French-language hit.
 It entered the chart in France in March 1995 and spent 12 weeks at number one.
-The single was certified Platinum in August 1995.
-It also topped the sales and airplay year-end charts of 1995 in France.
-In Belgium Wallonia, "Pour que tu m'aimes encore" spent 15 weeks at number one, topped the 1995 year-end chart, and was certified Platinum.
-In Quebec, it entered the chart on 25 March 1995 and topped it for four weeks.
+The single was certified platinum in August 1995.
+It also topped both the sales and airplay year-end charts of 1995 in France.
+In Belgium's Wallonia, "Pour que tu m'aimes encore" spent 15 weeks at number one, topped the 1995 year-end chart, and was certified platinum.
+In Quebec, it entered the chart on 25 March 1995 and reached number one for four weeks.

 According to the Guinness World Records, the song has sold 2.1 million copies in France and another 2.1 million units in Canada as of May 2017.
-"Pour que tu m'aimes encore" also became her first French-language song to enter the top 10 in the United Kingdom, reaching number seven.
-It was also certified silver in the UK.
-Elsewhere, it peaked at number two in Belgian Flanders and Iceland, three in Sweden and the Netherlands, four on the European Hot 100 Singles, six in Ireland, seven in Scotland, 15 in Hungary, 17 in Switzerland, 30 in Austria, 31 in Lithuania and 39 in Germany.
+It also became her first French-language single to enter the top 10 in the United Kingdom, reaching number seven, and was certified silver there.
+Elsewhere, it peaked at number two in Belgium's Flanders and Iceland, number three in Sweden and the Netherlands, number four on the European Hot 100 Singles, number six in Ireland, number seven in Scotland, number 15 in Hungary, number 17 in Switzerland, number 30 in Austria, number 31 in Lithuania, and number 39 in Germany.

 Music video

 The music video was directed by Michel Meyer and released in March 1995.
 It was nominated for Video of the Year at the Victoires de la Musique and the Félix Awards.
 In 2005, it was included on Dion's greatest hits DVD collection, On ne change pas.
-On 27 March 2020, the video was remastered in HD quality on Dion's official YouTube channel.
+On 27 March 2020, the video was remastered in HD on Dion's official YouTube channel.